Beneficial Ownership Information Reporting

 The Company Applicant

 This requirement is only for businesses formed on or after January 1, 2024.
-Businesses formed before the start date of BOI reporting don’t need to submit company applicant information, thanks in big part to the business community’s push back on the initial FinCEN rules.
+Businesses formed before the start date of BOI reporting don’t need to submit company applicant information.

 Beneficial Owner